RishabhSharma7818/Java-GUI-ToDo-App./README.md

 ## Overview
 This application demonstrates basic desktop GUI development using Swing.
 You can add tasks, delete a selected task, clear all tasks, and save/load tasks to/from a simple text file (`tasks.txt`).

-It was built as Task 6 for a Java Developer internship assignment.
-Referenced task spec: the uploaded task PDF (use of JFrame, JButton, JTextField, add/delete tasks, etc.). :contentReference[oaicite:2]{index=2}

 ## Features
 - Add task (press Enter or click **Add**)
 - Delete the selected task